irinaexzellent/gallery/README.md

 # ABOUT THE PROJECT

-The gallary project allows you to view photos in a reduced size (320x240px) and download them in their original format.
+The gallery project allows you to view photos in a reduced size (320x240px) and download them in their original format.

 # DESCRIPTION OF COMMANDS FOR LAUNCHING THE APPLICATION
 1. Install Node.js